 The Children's Center program provides both employment and educational opportunities for Cal State L.A. students.
-The Center employs an average of 50 part-time Child Development major's each semester as classroom teacher assistants.
+The Center employs an average of 40-50 part-time Child Development major's each semester as classroom teacher assistants.
 Many students work at the Center throughout their college years and describe their work as an important addition to their education and campus life.
 Eighteen of our current fulltime professional staff are graduates of Cal State L.A.
 Additionally, the Children's Center is an excellent training facility for future teachers.

-Approximately 60 students annually complete their training as practicum and teacher interns at the Children's Center.
-The Center also serves as an observation and research site for up to 130 additional students from a variety of departments and hosts many additional visitors from the campus and community.
-ASI funds contribute to the quality of the program overall, and thus indirectly impact all students who work, or train at the Center.
+Approximately 60 students annually complete their training as practicum and/or interns at the Children's Center.
+The Center also serves as an observation and research site for up to 50 additional students from a variety of departments and hosts many additional visitors from the campus and community.
+ASI funds contribute to the quality of the program overall, and thus indirectly impact all students who work, or train at the Center, by supporting ratios which allow ABACC faculty to work directly with students completing fieldwork at the Center.
+Students from the following Cal State LA departments/disciplines utilize Anna Bing Arnold Children's Center as a field/lab site: